What is Female Genital Mutilation?

 - A Greek papyrus dated 163 B.C. gives us the idea that this was performed as a ritual before marriage and might have a cultural, not medical, background.

 - The 6th century A.D.
-Greek physician Aetius explained that the procedure was far more practical in nature because apparently, the cutting was required in the presence of an oversized clitoris.
+Greek physician Aetius explained that the procedure was far more practical because the cutting was required in the presence of an oversized clitoris.
 This was so because the enlarged clitoris was seen as a source of shame and overt sexual stimulus.

-- “It seemed valid to the Egyptians to remove it before it got anymore large, especially at the time when the girls were about to be married,” Aetius wrote in The Gynecology and Obstetrics of the Sixth Century A.D.
+- โIt seemed valid to the Egyptians to remove it before it got any larger, especially when the girls were about to be married,โ Aetius wrote in ย The Gynecology and Obstetrics of the Sixth Century A.D.

 - The highly moralistic Victorian era saw a rise in this medical practice.
-19th Century gynecologists in England and the United States prescribed it as a cure for “hysteria,” which they assumed arose from masturbation.
+19th-century gynecologists in England and the United States prescribed it as a cure for โhysteria2,โ which they assumed arose from masturbation.

 Why is it wrong?

-Let’s think about it on human rights grounds.
+Letโs think about it from a human rights perspective.
 FGM is internationally considered a human rights violation of girls and women.
 It is a direct product of patriarchy and constitutes extreme discrimination against women.

 It is nearly always carried out on minors, which is a gross violation of child rights in addition to being horrifying.
 Not only is it against the right to safety and health, but it is also the worst violation of the right to life because the procedure usually results in death.